MOSF 16.5: On OnlyFans, Hardasses, Badasses, the Abrahamic Faiths, and the Great Vehicle of Liberation and Compassion

 “Let’s make reservations for two/This is just between me and you/There will be no standing in line/Because tonight you’re mine”

-I have just three questions for any person, whether atheist, agnostic, or of any faith or philosophy.
+I have just four questions for any person, whether atheist, agnostic, or of any faith or philosophy.

 How do you work with your suffering?